mweagle/Sparta/content/docs/profiling.md

 ...
 {{</highlight>}}

-After about thirty seconds or so, which took about 60 requests in `us-west-2`, a set of named profiles are now available.
-Since each container's instance id is randomly assigned, the profile files you see will have slightly different names
+After about thirty seconds or so, which took about 60 requests for this sample against a stack provisioned in `us-west-2`, a set of named profiles was published.
+Since each container's instance id is randomly assigned, the profile names you see will have slightly different names

 {{<highlight plain>}}
 ---------------------------------------------------------------